GoogleChrome/web.dev/src/site/content/en/angular/getting-started-with-server-side-rendering-in-angular/index.md

   - angular-universal
 ---

-In this post, you’ll learn how to use the [Angular command line interface (CLI)](https://cli.angular.io/) to set up server-side rendering (SSR) using Angular Universal.
+In this post, you'll learn how to use the [Angular command line interface (CLI)](https://cli.angular.io/) to set up server-side rendering (SSR) using Angular Universal.
 SSR can give you more control over your search engine optimization (SEO) and social media previews and get faster [First Meaningful Paints](/first-meaningful-paint).

 {% Aside %}